Despite lower flows, river to remain wet for near future

 "We're at the tail end of a good year," said Dana Munn, the Kern River watermaster.

-The water should continue to flow through September "and maybe beyond that," said Art Chianello, manager of the City of Bakersfield Water Resources Department.
+The water should continue to flow through September "and maybe beyond that," said Art Chianello, manager of the Bakersfield Water Resources Department.

 The river's water level has noticeably receded in recent weeks, with sandbars starting to appear in stretches near Mohawk Street and Coffee Road.
 But water continues to be released from Isabella Lake.